ruby-hyperloop/ruby-hyperloop.io/docs/02-displaying-data.md

 a(href: 'https://reactive-ruby.github.io') { 'Get Reactive' }
 ```

-The following sections describe the syntax and features of the React.rb DSL.
+The following sections describe the syntax and features of the Reactrb DSL.

 > Note:
 >
 > Under the hood everything maps to React.js function calls in a straight forward manner.
-The React.rb DSL is roughly
+The Reactrb DSL is roughly
 > analogous to the React.js JSX, but because its "just ruby" you don't have to learn a new language, and switch mental gears
 > while writing code.